vitabaks/docs/docs/extensions/install.md

 ## Console (UI)

-Installing extensions via the UI is not available yet.
+Extension installation is currently supported only through the command line.

 :::tip
-If you're interested in this feature, please consider becoming a [sponsor](/docs/sponsor).
+If you’re interested in having this functionality available through the UI, please consider becoming a [sponsor](/docs/sponsor).
 :::

 ## Command line